All Positions

 Förster energy transfer

-The aim of this project is to carry out microwave and/or terahertz experiments to characterise the FRET rate a number of complex environments, for example in near waveguides and in band gaps of photonic crystals and to understand the results using intensive computer simulations.
+The aim of this project is to design, simulate and carry out microwave and/or terahertz experiments to characterise the FRET rate a number of complex environments, for example in near waveguides and in band gaps of photonic crystals and to understand the results using simulations.

 Multiwave Imaging (MW) will provide a non-academic secondment and give concrete and valuable insights regarding impact development and creation.
 MW and Institut Fresnel are already research partners for more than 5 years and have co-supervised several PhD students in various topics including near field energy transfer and biomedical applications.
+Institute Fresnel and the University of Sydney also have a long-standing collaboration and have successfully co-supervised multiple PhD students.
 The secondment will also help the PhD student to develop a network of non-academic contacts, expanding their career opportunities.

 Option 3